Hope you all had an excellent weekend! Here are the answers to Friday’s Q&A on Facebook.

 9. Maricle K.: How do you make sure you have the right exposure every time without pausing for too long and missing moments?
 (That’s what happens to me when I try to use the light meter to get the right exposure at every click). :( Or are there other ways to correctly measure right exposure?

 There is no trick.
-As you practice, you will learn to change the settings quicker without having to pause.
+With practice you will learn to change the settings quicker without having to pause.
 A lot of times, moments happen so fast that you don’t have any time to think.
 Some famous photographers like Joe Buissink shoot in P (Auto mode) because of this.
 There is nothing wrong with that.
-Just look at his work!
+His work is amazing.

 10. Tabitha L.: What’s the most challenging part of wedding photography?

 For me it’s the editing.
 I am incredibly anal about how my work turns out that I spend an unhealthy number of hours in the editing room.
 BUT, I wouldn’t have it any other way.

 11. Ivy K.: Why did you throw away my gold flip flops?
 (Ivy is my friend who LIVES in flip flops).